disruptek/balls/README.md

 - With `--define:release`, compiler errors are fatal and output to console.
 - With `--define:ballsDry`, no color or emojis are output.
+- With `--define:ballsNoDump`, no symbol dumps will occur on test failure

 ## Test Runner Usage